bitwes/Gut/wiki/Doubles.md

 GUT stubs all parameters in doubled user methods to be `null`.
 This is because Godot only provides defaults for built-in methods.
 When using partial-doubles or stubbing a method `to_call_super` `null` can get passed around when you wouldn't expect it causing errors such as `Invalid operands 'int' and 'Nil'`.
 See the "Stubbing Method Parameter Defaults" in [Stubbing](Stubbing) for a way to stub method default values.

 # Doubling Built-Ins
 You can `double` built-in objects that are not inherited by a script such as a `Node2D` or a `Raycast2D`.
-These doubles are always created using the Doubling Strategy of "INCLUDE_SUPER" (see [Double-Strategy](Double-Strategy)).
+These doubles are always created using the Doubling Strategy of "INCLUDE_NATIVE" (see [Double-Strategy](Double-Strategy)).

 For example you can `double` or `partial_double` like this:
 ``` gdscript